JhonnyParraB/Taurant/README.md

 # Taurant
-The best customer and transaccion viewer
+A customer and transaccion viewer